mitchell547/Comps/README.md

 # Comps
-Entity-Component-System framework on Lua aimed to use with Love2D.
+(WIP) Entity-Component-System framework on Lua aimed to use with Love2D.

 # Basic use